 Buyer Psychology Story 4

 As retailers, we love giving buyers more choices.
 Hey, if 96% of my site visitors aren’t converting we should just keep more product types on the site.
-The more we add to the site higher the chance the user would find something they like.
+The more we add to the site, higher the chance the user would find something they like.

-Psychologists Sheena Iyengar ran an experiment.
+Psychologist Sheena Iyengar ran an experiment.

 On one day she set a jam stall with 24 different kinds of jams.